enesakgun/movielens-small-csv-analysis-with-pyspark/README.md

 # movielens-small-csv-analysis-with-pyspark
-I used Pyspark in Jupyter Notebook for analyse movielens-small datas, Çalışmada Hadoop üzerinden Jupyter Notebook aracılığıyla Apache Spark kullanılarak data analizi yapılmıştır.
+In the study, data analysis for Movielens-Small data was carried out using Apache Spark via Jupyter Notebook.
 ## Setup
   ### JDK 8 Setup for Windows
   Download Java SE Development Kit 8u321 for Windows.
-  (Denetim Masası ->Sistem ve Güvenlik -> Sistem -> Gelişmiş Sistem Ayarları -> Ortam Değişkenleri) yeni değişken oluşturuyoruz.
-Değişken adını: “SPARK_HOME” değerini: “C:\spark”    olarak tanımlıyoruz.
+ (Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables) create a new variable.
+We define variable name: “SPARK_HOME” value:
-  Yine ortam değişkenlerinde Path’i seçip düzenle diyoruz ve Path’e %SPARK_HOME%\bin ekliyoruz.
+We select Path in environment variables and say edit and add %SPARK_HOME%\bin to Path.
   ### Pyspark setup
   https://spark.apache.org/downloads.html
   1. Opening C:\spark file in PC
-  2. Daha sonra conf klasörü içerisindeki log4j.properties.template dosyasının .template uzantısını siliyoruz ve herhangi bir text editör ile açıp log4j.rootCategory=INFO olan satırı   log4j.rootCategory=ERROR olarak değiştirip kaydediyoruz.
+  2. Then we delete the .template extension of the log4j.properties.template file in the conf folder and open it with any text editor, change the log4j.rootCategory=INFO line to log4j.rootCategory=ERROR and save it.
- 3. Windows’un ortam değişkenlerine gelip (Denetim Masası ->Sistem ve Güvenlik -> Sistem -> Gelişmiş Sistem Ayarları -> Ortam Değişkenleri) yeni değişken oluşturuyoruz.
-Değişken adını: “SPARK_HOME” değerini: “C:\spark” olarak tanımlıyoruz.
+ 3. We come to the environment variables of Windows (Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables) and create a new variable.
+We define variable name: “SPARK_HOME” value: “C:\spark”.
-Yine ortam değişkenlerinde Path’i seçip düzenle diyoruz ve Path’e %SPARK_HOME%\bin ekliyoruz.
+Again, we select Path in the environment variables and say edit and add %SPARK_HOME%\bin to Path.
   ### Hadoop Setup
-  1. You must download "winutils.exe" for Hadoop
+  1. Download "winutils.exe" for Hadoop
   2. Opening C:\spark file in PC Copy winutils.exe to Hadoop File
-  3. C diskine gidip C:\tmp\hive dizinini oluşturuyoruz.
+  3. Go to the C disk and create the C:\tmp\hive directory.
-  Komut satırını yönetici olarak çalıştır seçeneği ile açıyoruz. winutils.exe’nin bulunduğu dizinde komutu yazıyoruz: `chmod -R 777 C:\tmp\hive`
+  It opens with the option to run command line as administrator.
+In the directory where winutils.exe is located, write the command: `chmod -R 777 C:\tmp\hive`
-  Son olarak komut satırına `spark-shell` komutunu yazıp çalıştırıyoruz.
+  Finally, write the `spark-shell` command on the command line and check if the installation is complete.
   ### Anaconda Download
   1. Eğer pc'nizde kurulu değilse https://www.anaconda.com/products/individual sitesi üzerinden anaconda kurulumu yapılır.
   2. Apache Spark'ı Jupyter Notebook üzerinden kullanabilmek için, (Denetim Masası ->Sistem ve Güvenlik -> Sistem -> Gelişmiş Sistem Ayarları -> Ortam Değişkenleri) alanından Path'i düzenleye basarak, C:\Users\EnesA\anaconda3 Anaconda ' nın kurulu olduğu dizin eklenir.
 C:\Users\EnesA\anaconda3\Scripts anacondanın kurulu olduğu alandaki Scripts klasörünün dizini eklenir.